-For example, the amount of earthworks required and the need for retaining walls.
+For example, the amount of earthworks required and the need for retaining walls, the type of concrete slab.
 You may even need to install a pump system to remove stormwater to a legal point of discharge if a natural fall can’t occur.

 Let’s read some more property development tips.

 You can’t build a home without essentials.
 The clue in what is an “essential” service is in the name.

 Before you begin, consider the location of your services and how to get them connected.
 Sewerage, power and water are the top three.